 Why Cal Lutheran?

-• Diversity of strong students from all over the U.S. and abroad
+• Join a diversity of strong students from all over the U.S. and abroad that respect and welcome diverse opinions and interests.

-• Attentive and kind administrative staff who are easily accessible.
+• Enjoy a collaborative, non-competitive environment with faculty and staff who are easily accessible.

 Research